DFE-Digital/get-into-teaching-frontend-tests/README.md

 npm run test -- --headed --spec './cypress/integration/homepage-smoke.spec.js'
 ```

-To target your test run at a specific browser, use the --browser variable instead of the --headed variable (using a browser impli).
+To target your test run at a specific browser, use the --browser variable instead of the --headed variable (using a browser implies this will be run with a header so no need to also include the --headed).
 A list of browsers supported by Cypress can be fund [here](https://docs.cypress.io/guides/guides/launching-browsers.html#Browsers)
 ```bash
 npm run test --  --browser chrome --spec './cypress/integration/homepage-smoke.spec.js'
 ```